mitojala/test/docs/intro/citymodel.md

 ## Building vectorization (automatically/manual improvements)

-Our first big part consists in the buiding vectorization.
-Tscan offers tools to automaticly generate buildings from the pointcloud.
+Our first big part consists in the building vectorization.
+Tscan offers tools to automatically generate buildings from the pointcloud.
 A complete toolbox also offer us a way to adjust/complete this product.

 ### Preparation